OlivierLD/node.pi/README.md

 ## Sample scripts for nodejs on the Raspberry PI
+This project is gathering scripts based on two `nodejs` modules: [`onoff`](https://www.npmjs.com/package/onoff) and [`i2c-bus`](https://www.npmjs.com/package/i2c-bus)

+This goal is to provide a JavaScript access to sensors, PCBs and accessories hooked up on a Raspberry PI, like the code of [this project](https://github.com/OlivierLD/raspberry-pi4j-samples/) is doing for Java and other JVM-aware languages.

 ### First installation
-We assume you have installed `nodejs` and `npm` on the Raspberry PI.
+We assume you have already installed `nodejs` and `npm` on the Raspberry PI.
-After cloning this repository on the RaspberryPI, run the following command from the root directory of the project (the one containing `package.json`)
+After cloning this repository on the RaspberryPI, run the following command from the root directory of the project (the one containing `package.json`):
 ```
  $> npm install
 ```